catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 you can test and experiment with, in order to get a better understanding of how the compute service works.

-In order to this, we will provide a simple, single instance example using some of the most common options that are being used by our customers.
-These are:
+In order to do this, we will provide a simple, single instance example using some of the most common methods that are being used by our customers.
+These
+are:

 - The Catalyst Cloud `web dashboard`_.
 - The Openstack `command line tools`_.
 - The Openstack `Heat`_ orchestration tool.
-- Red hat `Ansible`_ orchestration tool.
+- The Red hat `Ansible`_ orchestration tool.
 - The Hashicorp `Terraform`_ orchestration tool.

 .. _command line tools: https://docs.openstack.org/newton/user-guide/cli.html